Last Updated: 18th Oct, 2022

 The B2B eCommerce marketplace is gaining steam and the significant driver of this growth is Amazon Business (B2B marketplace by Amazon) which surpassed $10 billion in 2018.
 According to RBC Capital Markets – a financial service company- the Amazon B2B marketplace will reach a revenue of $31 billion by 2023.

 In 2018 a survey was conducted on 276 wholesalers, manufacturers, and distributors in the B2B marketplace.
 Out of these, nearly 60% of manufacturers and 38% of wholesalers and distributors did not operate on any eCommerce sites.
 But, around 75% of them planned to launch an eCommerce marketplace within two years.
 Moreover, eCommerce sites accounted for nearly 7.2% of total B2B sales in 2018, and B2BecNews estimated recently that sales percentage will rise sharply in the coming years.

 As retail giants like Amazon business surge ahead, B2B sellers are realizing the importance of an online marketplace to keep up with the competitors.

 A B2B online marketplace includes both manufacturers and suppliers.
 This makes it easy for a store owner (of electronics, for instance) to place an online order for stock replenishment.
-Moreover, the order can be delivered either to the store owner or directly to the customers with both online and offline payments possible.
+Moreover, the order can be delivered to the store owner or with both online and offline payments possible.
 The revenue model for B2B businesses like Amazon business is multifaceted.

 From eBay to Amazon, several eCommerce businesses with unique business ideas have successfully established their marketplace in the last two decades.
 Their success has inspired the next generations and budding entrepreneurs to start their business online.